Updated & Expanded Florinda Donner Chronology

 Image courtesy Greg Mamishian & Gaby Geuter

-The chronology of Florinda Donner-Grau, one of the three supposed Witches (i.e., fellow apprentices of Castaneda’s teacher don Juan) and one of the five women closest to him who disappeared after Castaneda’s death, has been revised and updated here.
+The chronology of Carlos Castaneda colleague Florinda Donner-Grau has been revised and updated here.
+Florinda Donner-Grau was one of the three supposed Witches (i.e., fellow apprentices of Castaneda’s teacher don Juan) and one of the five women closest to him who disappeared after Castaneda’s death.
 This 25th anniversary edition of the chronology that was originally published here in 1999 is 20% longer than the original and packed with new information that has come to light over the past two and a half decades.

 Here are key findings and takeaways from Richard Jennings’s introductory summary of the updated chronology: